|

 and has more accuracy and precision..."

-his aversion to forward passes.
+his affinity for off-tackle slants and aversion to forward passes.
 As early as 1908, Dobie was

 talking about the pass, according to this newspaper article.